SPIX23/shaiya-solutions/ep5/readme.md

 * ct files that disable the /iclear, /eclear, and /warning commands

+* ct file that blocks defenders and guardians from using skill reset stones and blocks target res runes in grb

 * ini file that enables the in-game clock in the game.exe to function (credits: ThatBestNub)

-**notes**

-* some of the ct files are combinations of multiple scripts that need to be separated before assembling